crypto-org-chain/chain-docs/docs/getting-started/testnet-aws-1click.md

 Consensus public key for node join: tcrocnclconspub1XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 ```

-The script will also ask you to fill in the `moniker` value which is a human readable display name for tendermint p2p.
+The script will also ask you to fill in the `moniker` value which is a human-readable display name for tendermint p2p.

 ```bash
 Replace moniker in /chain/.tendermint/config/config.toml